 Negotiate the Commission

 REALTORS® have been known to tell a homebuyer, “Don’t worry about the commission, the seller pays it anyways.”
 If that is indeed the case, you should ask them to take a commission less than 2.8% to strengthen your offer.
 Some will say, “OK” and unfortunately some will say the dreaded line, “If they don’t pay me the 2.8% commission, you owe me the difference,” which then voids their statement of, “Don’t worry about the commission, the seller pays it anyways.”
+So who pays the commission anyway?

 Ask your agent what the commission he or she will make on each home you’re considering.
 If you are a buyer who is looking at a home listing that is offering a reduced commission, you don’t have to pay the difference to get your agent 2.8-3% commission.
 A REALTOR® can take a reduced commission and we see quite a few agents who do.
 If you do ask for a reduced commission, you’ll never get it.